 Sorry if I sound jaded, but it’s hard to remain upbeat when the scale of the problem is so widespread…

-Last week I read another natural skincare retailer believes 98% of all essential oils are adulterated.
+Last week I read that a large, and reliable natural skincare retailer believes 98% of all essential oils are adulterated.
 I have been working on the basis that around 75% have been rendered toxic, which was already a pretty hefty pill to swallow… The idea that 98% of essential oils are adulterated is altogether repugnant to me.